duniter/duniter4j/README.md

 ## Roadmap

- - Allow to store data in embedded database (SQLLite or HsqlDB)
+ - Maintain a updated list of peers

- - Add an embedded [Cesium](https://www.github.com/duniter/cesium) inside the ElasticSearch plugin
+ - Add a new index for TX, with validation percentage

- - Detect blockchain rollback
+ - Enable P2P synchronisation between Duniter4j ES nodes

 ## Troubleshooting